MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/seller-voice-unheard-by-other-customer.md

 To enable the access to your microphone in the web browser, follow these steps:

-1. Open the web browser and select the lock icon in the address bar.
+1. Open the browser, navigate to the Dynamics 365 Sales page, and select the lock icon in the address bar.

 1. Select **Allow** in the pop-up window to enable the access.
 Depending on the browser you're using, the pop-up window may appear slightly different, but the process of enabling the access remains the same.
 The following screenshots show the **Allow** option in Google Chrome and Microsoft Edge.